-That said you can still see lamb on many menus or at least ‘ Souvla’ (skewer) which will be worth ordering.
-Lamb chops are also very popular and a quick and easy meal.
+That said you can still see lamb on many menus or at least ‘ Souvla’ (skewer) which is a well loved Greek meal, and worth ordering.
+Lamb chops are also a very popular food in Greece, and a quick and easy meal.
 One of the best accompaniment’s to slow-cooked lamb is lemon potatoes that are often cooked in the lamb juices and have a nice zingy contrast to the meat.

 These little cheese pies are sold by street vendors and bakeries particularly in Corfu and the other Ionian islands.

 Tiropita is one of the most popular Greek snacks, and there are many variations across the country which mostly has to do with the pastry.
 For example, in the Sporades islands, the cheese filled pastry is often formed into a spiral whilst in the Ioanians they are individual triangles.
 They make a great snack and are often sold in bakeries and eaten for breakfast too.

 9. Greek Salad